 No radical tax reforms occurred during the 1990s.
-Changes enacted were made mainly through continuous updates of tax codes.
-The main non marginal tax reforms occurred in Spain in 1998 (OECD 2000b), in Italy in 1997 (OECD 2000d) and in Germany in 2000 (Keen, 2002a), but only the Italian reform can be seen as innovative, especially in the sector of capital income taxation (Guerra, 1998; Bordignon, Giannini and Panteghini 2001).
+Changes enacted were made mainly through continuous updates of the tax codes.
+The main non marginal tax reforms occurred in Spain in 1998 (OECD 2000b), in Italy in 1997 (OECD 2000d) and in Germany in 2000 (Keen 2002a), but just the Italian reform can be seen as innovative, especially in the sector of capital income taxation (Guerra 1998; Bordignon, Giannini and Panteghini 2001; Bernardi's Italy chapter).

 Some common issues have arisen in the recent discussion of tax design: (i) Tax equity.
 After a period where tax reforms placed more emphasis on efficiency than on equity, in the recent years a number of tax measures have been introduced to achieve horizontal equity objectives and to strengthen progressivity at the lower end of the income scale; (ii) Competitiveness.
-A number of countries have planned reforms where competitiveness is one of the main motivations; tax measures specifically targeted to increase national competitiveness have been introduced with regard to financial capital, real capital and other production factors (mainly labour); (iii) Innovation.
-The broadening of tax bases have been followed by the reorientation of tax incentives to stimulate selectively innovation and growth, mainly in four areas (small firms, R&D investments, venture capital and stock options); (iv) Fiscal design across levels of governments.
-The structure of fiscal relations across levels of government is changing in all the selected experiences, but the distribution of taxing powers is still not definite;
+A number of countries have planned reforms where competitiveness is one of the main motivations; tax measures specifically targeted to increase national competitiveness have been introduced with regard to financial capital, real capital and other production factors (mainly labor); (iii) Innovation.
+The broadening of tax bases have been followed by the reorientation of tax incentives to stimulate selectively innovation and growth, mainly in four areas (small firms, R&D investments, venture capital and stock options); (iv) Fiscal relations across levels of governments.
+The structure of fiscal relations across levels of government is changing in all the selected experiences, but the distribution of tax powers is still not definite; some recent evidences prefigure in the future a lower redistribution pattern of the whole tax systems.